callbacked/g1-sample/README.md

 -  **Wake Word Detection**: Turns on the microphone every 30 seconds to listen to a user's wake word to activate the AI.

--- to use it, you enable it in the app settings and then tilt your head up to engage the dashboard and say "Hey Jarvis"
+	-- to use it, you enable it in the app settings and then tilt your head up to engage the dashboard and say "Hey Jarvis".
+It is very inconsistent to get the microphone to engage so it may take a couple tries.